 Healthy financial habits lay a strong foundation for growth

 The adage is true.
 Experience is the best teacher.
 And the lessons you learn from experience not only tend to stick, but they’re often worth passing along to others.
-Which is why you’ll probably want to download ECCU’s free e-book, The Three Financial Habits of Successful Churches.
-It contains financial wisdom we’ve gained from working with churches for more than 50 years.

 While serving thousands of churches during these five decades, we’ve identified three critical areas affecting church stewardship.
 By excelling in each one, you can protect your team from mismanagement and prepare your church to grow.
 Here’s a summary of these three habits:

 - Creating and managing a budget.
 A budget is simply a tool, but it’s one with eternal implications because it reflects a plan to fund the mission God has called your church to pursue.
 This black-and-white plan is your guide for mission-focused decision-making.
 Without it, you run the risk of saying yes to opportunities that may be good ones but not the right ones for your church.
 A budget ensures that you have the funds to meet your strategic goals.
 Because it’s such a vital tool, your budget isn’t something you build in a day or a week.
 We suggest seven steps to building a sound one, starting with a thorough review of your mission and a realistic forecast of your annual income.
 Once your budget is finished, then begins the work of monitoring, which requires an accurate accounting of your income and expenses.